JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 ```

 # Connceting Data
-Sale Price and attributes of houses in e city of Ames,state of Iowa in United States of America
+Sale Price and attributes of houses in the city of Ames,state of Iowa in United States of America

 Source:Kaggle web site